mongodb/docs/source/includes/list-table-cluster-options.rst

        set of resources, but you can customize the servers to meet your use case.
 You can modify the following, which changes the cost:

        - :guilabel:`Custom Storage Capacity`: The size of the server root volume.

-       - :guilabel:`Custom Storage Speed`: The input/output operations per
+       - :guilabel:`Custom Storage Speed`: The input/output operations
-         second (IOPS) the system can perform.
+         per second (IOPS) the system can perform.

-       - :guilabel:`Use encrypted storage volumes`: Uses simple encryption on your root volume for data at rest and disk I/O.
+       - :guilabel:`Use encrypted storage volumes`: Encrypts root volume using Amazon EBS encryption for data at rest inside the volume and all data moving between the volume and the instance.

    * - :guilabel:`Replication Factor`

      - The number of :term:`replica set` members.
 Each member keeps a copy of your database, providing high availability and data redundancy.
-For more information, see :manual:`Replication </replication>` in the MongoDB manual.
+For more information, see :manual:`Replication
+       </replication>` in the MongoDB manual.

    * - :guilabel:`Do you want a sharded cluster?`